mickem/nscp-docs/docs/reference/check/CheckMKServer.md

 **ALLOWED HOSTS**

-A comaseparated list of allowed hosts.
+A comma separated list of allowed hosts.
 You can use netmasks (/ syntax) or * to create ranges. parent for this key is found under: /settings/default this is marked as advanced in favor of the parent.